twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 #### Session

 We ran into `MSSession` briefly in the sample app.
 The `MSSession` is an identifier you can use to link messages together.
 Messages.app will replace the contents of any previous message with the same session.
-When preparing an `MSMessage` for the user, if the message represents a resource that already exists, you should initialize the `MSMessage` with the `MSSession`.
+When preparing an `MSMessage` for the user, if the message represents a resource that already exists, you should initialize the `MSMessage` with the previous `MSMessage`'s `MSSession`.
 Otherwise, use the designated initializer `MSSession()` to create a new one.

 #### App Icon

 Your extension's icon will appear in the top left corner of any message created by your extension.

 In our example extension, you'll notice that since we don't send an image or video, our app icon covers up part of the caption.
-Hopefully that's something that will be fixed before launch.
+Hopefully that's something that will be fixed by Apple before launch.

 #### NSCoding